When it comes to motivational running the first thing I think of is Minister Eric Thomas' quote,

 The articles ends with a very powerful quote by James Addison,

 There is nothing we receive with so much reluctance as advice.

 I spent years running far too many of my miles easy.
-I thought that running over 100 miles a week would make me a top distance runner like running 120 mile weeks would get me from a 2.43 to sub 2.22 marathon time.
-I was so wrong!
+I thought that running over 100 miles a week would make me a top distance runner.
+The result?
+I ran my best marathon off of 85 to 90 miles per week and ran my worst at 142 miles a week.

 Quantity, how many miles you run in a week is useless.

 There is a difference between being fit and being able to race a specific distance at a specific pace.